RelativeDistance/UnityAVIExport/README.md

 - **Width/Height** - Dimensions of the AVI in pixels
 - **AVI Fps** - Framerate of AVI, decimals ok such as 29.97 NTSC
 - **Quality** - Integer between 0 (worst) - 100 (best) for jpg quality of each frame.
+- **Enter Play Mode** - Enters play mode when recording begins, stopping recording does not exit plyamode

 ## TODO
 - Currently video only, add audio